edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_PUBLISH_READY.md

-# pymars v1.0.0: Implementation Complete Summary 🎉
+# mars v1.0.0: Implementation Complete Summary 🎉

 ## 🚀 Release Status: IMPLEMENTATION COMPLETE AND READY FOR PUBLICATION

-After extensive development and rigorous testing, pymars v1.0.0 is now fully implemented with all planned features and ready for publication to PyPI!
+After extensive development and rigorous testing, mars v1.0.0 is now fully implemented with all planned features and ready for publication to PyPI!

 ## 📊 Final Implementation Metrics